Your success is paramount to us. We want your experience at Mizzou to be one of learning and thriving.

 - Live with their parents or legal guardians within 60 miles of campus; and

-- Live in a property they or their families own within the city limits of Columbia, Missouri.
+- Live in a property they or their parents or legal guardians own within the city limits of Columbia, Missouri.

-If you fall into one of the above categories, you can write to email@example.com or call 573-882-7275 and request an exemption form.
+If you fall into one of the above categories, please visit the Housing Portal under "Housing Forms" to access the exemption form.

-We hope you enjoy the many benefits of living in our campus community and continue to stay with us throughout your academic career at Mizzou.
+We hope you enjoy the many benefits of living in university housing and continue to stay with us throughout your academic career at Mizzou.